phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 ### IOTypes

 To identify custom IOTypes, search for "new IOType".
 The documentation for custom IOTypes identifies the type of PhET-iO serialization that is implemented.
+To identify where these IOTypes are used, search for "phetioValueType".

 ### Dynamic PhET-iO Elements